MoSE: Mixture of Slimmable Experts for Efficient and Adaptive Language Models: Methodology

 \subsection{MoSE Inference}

 After pre-training, MoSE supports multiple inference-time execution modes that differ in how widths are assigned to activated experts.
-Throughout, we assume the router selects a sparse set $\mathcal{S}(\vx)$ (where $\gG(\vx)_i=0$), and we only assign widths to the experts in this sparse set $\gS(\vx)$. \paragraph{(1) Uniform-width execution.} The simplest mode uses a single global width $w \in [w_{\min}, w_{\max}]$ (or $w \in \gA$ if discretized) for all activated experts ($w(x)=w$ in Equation~\ref{eq: mose-forward-comp}).
+Throughout, let $\mathcal{S}(\vx)$ denote the sparse set of selected experts (i.e., the experts with non-zero routing weight, $\gG(\vx) \neq 0$).
+We assign widths only to the experts in this sparse set $\gS(\vx)$.

+\paragraph{(1) Uniform-width execution.} The simplest mode uses a single global width $w \in [w_{\min}, w_{\max}]$ (or $w \in \gA$ if discretized) for all activated experts ($w(x)=w$ in Equation~\ref{eq: mose-forward-comp}).
 This provides a stable and easily controlled compute-quality trade-off and matches the width control used during pre-training. \paragraph{(2) Router-conditioned widths (normalized probability mode).} We next assign widths using the router probabilities.
 Let $p_i(\vx)$ denote router probabilities normalized over the selected experts: